bistromath25/moraband/README.md

     - [Tapered evaluation](https://www.chessprogramming.org/Tapered_Eval)

 ## Compiling
 Use the provided makefile.
-It may be necesarry to replace `-mcpu=apple-m1` with `-march=native`.
+It may be necessary to replace `-mcpu=apple-m1` with `-march=native`.

 ## Background
 Like everyone else, I found myself playing a great deal of chess online during the 2020 lockdowns, encouraged by the advent of Netflix's *Queen's Gambit* and a general lack of things to do.
 It was also during this time that I developed an interest in algorithmic problem solving, and it wasn't soon before I decided to try my hand at writing my own chess-playing program, a suitable sparring partner, following along closely to BlueFeverSoft's video tutorials.
 Eventually I lost interest in my endeavor, weighed down by my final years of high school and the (somewhat?) easing Covid restrictions.

 I "restarted" this project during the current winter break, having just completed my Fall 2022 1A term at the University of Waterloo.
 As was the case a few years ago, writing my own chess program is an excellent way to combine passion of chess with my love of computer programming, and no doubt bolster my rather experience-less resume.
-Morever, it would be an excellent opportunity to practice developing "professional" software in anticipation of my first co-op.
+Morever, it would be an excellent opportunity to practice developing and testing "professional" software in anticipation of my first co-op.

 ## Credit and Resources
 - [Vice chess engine tutorial](https://www.chessprogramming.org/Vice)